 Denmark and its heroic rescue of its Jewish citizens during World War II is the backdrop of my latest work.
 The courage of non-Jewish Danish people in defying the Gestapo, hiding their Jewish countrymen, and ferrying them to safety is an inspiring story that must be told and retold.
 In the gardens of Yad Vashem, in the section for Righteous Among the Nations, the Danish people are honored.
 They are honored as a whole.
 I will tell that story in Defending Britta Stein, due to be released on September 7, 2021.

 Ronald H. Balson is an attorney, professor, and writer.
-His novel, The Girl From Berlin, won the National Jewish Book Award and was the Illinois Reading Council’s adult fiction selection for the Illinois Reads program.
-He is also the author of Karolina’s Twins, The Trust, Saving Sophie, Eli’s Promise, and the international bestseller, Once We Were Brothers.
+His novel The Girl From Berlin won the National Jewish Book Award and was the Illinois Reading Council’s adult fiction selection for the Illinois Reads program.
+He is also the author of Eli’s Promise, a Target Book Club selection, Defending Britta Stein, Karolina’s Twins, The Trust, Saving Sophie, and the international bestseller, Once We Were Brothers.
 He lives in Chicago.